mercadopago/devsite-docs/plugins_sdks/plugins/unofficial/vtex.en.md

 4. Select code.
 5. Select checkout5-custom.js.
-6. Copy paste the following code:
+6. Copy and paste the following code, replacing the field `publicKey` with your credentials:

 ```
 var dmlscript = document.createElement("script");